iancovert/sage/README.md

 ## Usage

 SAGE is model-agnostic, so you can use it with any kind of machine learning model (linear models, GBMs, neural networks, etc).
-All you need to do is set up an imputer to handle held out features and run a Shapley value estimator:
+All you need to do is set up an imputer to handle held out features, and then run a Shapley value estimator:

 ```python
 import sage